This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and learn how to give thanks to God.

 Then came a crisis when the king forgets a dream he had but, as strange as it may seem, expected his wise me to come up with his dream or else face the death penalty.
 An impossible assignment.

 But God answered Daniel’s prayer and revealed the dream and its interpretation.
 What is Daniel’s response?
-He immediately shows his gratitude with a prayer of thanksgiving:
+He immediately gives thanks to God with a prayer of thanksgiving:

 I offer thanks and praise to you, God of my fathers, because you have given me wisdom and power.
 And now you have let me know what we asked of you, for you have let us know the king’s mystery”.
 Daniel 2:23 CSB